coastalcloud/ssjs-lib/README.md

 ```javascript
 %%=TreatAsContent(HTTPGet('https://raw.githubusercontent.com/email360/ssjs-lib/master/setup/setup.js'))=%%
 ```
-If that URL is erroring for some reason, here's a link that's specific to this fork (note: may be out of date)
+If that URL is erroring for some reason, here's a link that's specific to this CoastalCloud fork (note: may be out of date)
 ```javascript
 %%=TreatAsContent(HTTPGet('https://raw.githubusercontent.com/coastalcloud/ssjs-lib/master/setup/setup.js'))=%%
 ```